Measures against the novel coronavirus (COVID-19) for new incoming international students

 As of March 25:

-On March 25, Japan's Foreign Ministry issued a level 2 alert to all over the world.
+Japan's Foreign Ministry issued a level 2 alert for all the countries in the world.

 Students travelling from or through these areas are not allowed to enter the university campus(es) or the school dormitories for 14 days.
 For those who are planning to move in to a school residence or dormitory, please check in after this period.
 This 14 day period begins from the following day after you enter Japan. (eg. Entry on April 1 → First available dormitory check-in date is April 16.)